 FAQ #3 What’s the team structure & culture?

 Being one of our core values, transparency forms an all-encompassing objective with far-reaching consequences.
 Open communication via selected tools (e.g. Slack and Jira), collective online databases and a dynamic list of requirements provide quick access to information.
 Moreover, all team members are encouraged to contribute their knowledge, feedback and skills during regular meetups.
-Below you can see a sample “3L chart” filled in by all team members after each retrospective.

 |Project Manager||design specs before implementation: a must||progress in defining scope||testing scenarios|